Cat and Dog Vaccinations in Sunrise, FL

-Pet vaccinations can provide protection against several diseases by lessening their severity or preventing them altogether.
-At Welleby Veterinary Hospital in Sunrise, our veterinarians will consider your pet’s health and lifestyle factors to customize a vaccination program for optimal protection throughout their life.
+Cat and dog vaccinations can provide protection against several diseases by lessening their severity or preventing them altogether.
+At Welleby Veterinary Hospital in Sunrise, FL, our veterinarian will consider your pet’s health and lifestyle factors to customize a vaccination program for optimal protection throughout their life.

 This plan will consider your pet’s medical history, age, hereditary factors, travel and lifestyle.
 Some pets do not leave their homes and have very little opportunity for exposure to infectious diseases, while others have increased exposure based on their activities.
 Whether your dog goes to the dog park on a regular basis or your cat likes to wander outside are important factors used to develop a vaccination protocol for pets in South Florida.